-Figure 8 in Appendix A shows that the reestimated model also matches the liquid wealth distributions for each of these values of the interest rate.
-From Table 5 we see that the values of ∇e for the three education groups do not need to change much for this to be the case.
+Figure 8 in Appendix A shows that the re-estimated model also matches the liquid wealth distributions for each of these values of the interest rate.
+From table 5, we see that the values of ∇e for the three education groups do not need to change much for this to be the case.

-Results for different interest rates
+Results with different interest rates

-In this section we repeat the welfare analysis conducted in section 4.3 for different values of the interest rate.
-As in that section the stimulus check and payroll tax cut policy have been adjusted to be of the same fiscal size as the unemployment insurance extension.
+In this section, we repeat the welfare analysis conducted in section 4.3 for different values of the interest rate.
+As in that section, the stimulus check and payroll tax cut policy have been adjusted to be of the same fiscal size as the UI extension.